 Loket is a small town in the district of Sokolov, with a small population of 3000.
 The Ohre River surrounds it from three sides and takes the shape of an elbow.
 That is how it got its present name.
 It was featured in the James Bond film Casino Royale, where you can see its true beauty.
 The ideal visiting time is from July to October.

-Now that you have got a basic idea about the Czech Republic, let’s move on to the next big step- getting a Czech Republic tourist visa from Dubai.
+Now that you have got a basic idea about the Czech Republic, let’s move on to the next big step- getting a Czech republic visa from Dubai.
 With our help, you can sit back and relax.
 The only thing you need to take care of is to book tickets and pack your bags.
 We will do all the background work to make your journey smooth and hassle-free.
 Here are the things which you need to submit.

-A Czech Republic tourist visa from Dubai will cost you around AED 850, which includes document preparation, valid travel insurance, an appointment fee, and the processing fee.
+A Czech Republic tourist visa from Dubai cost you around AED 850, which includes document preparation, valid travel insurance, an appointment fee, and the processing fee.
 Also, note that you will have to pay an additional AED 400 at the embassy during the document submission.
 You can get an early visa appointment at the embassy by availing of our premium package.
 And if there are more than two applicants, we will give special discounts on your visa fee.
 Please note that your medical insurance is not covered in this package.
 But it would be better to have one in case of emergencies.

 After submitting all the necessary documents at the embassy and following their guidelines, processing your visa will take at least 10 to 14 days.